high security prison analysis summary

 Inmates placed in isolation are typically confined to their cells for the majority of the day, with limited opportunities for social interaction or movement outside their designated area.
 This strict confinement helps prevent the planning and execution of violent acts, drug trafficking, or other illicit activities that pose a threat to the prison's order and security.

-See also Pros and Cons of Living in Naples Italy
+See also Pros and Cons of Being a Butcher

 Additionally, isolation allows staff to closely monitor the behavior and actions of dangerous inmates, enabling early intervention in case of potential disturbances or security breaches.